dkosilov/reconciler_anchor_salesforce/README.md

-The script's main purpose is to reconcile accounts and contacts between Anchor, Northstar ans Salesforce.
+The script's main purpose is to reconcile accounts and contacts between Anchor, Northstar and Salesforce.

 <h1>Usage</h1>
 <h2>Inputs</h2>